PiyushKumarraj/Portfolio-Website/replit.md

 ## Overview

 This is a personal portfolio website for Alex Johnson, a Full Stack Developer.
 The project is a static website built with modern web technologies, featuring a responsive design, dark/light theme toggle, smooth animations, and interactive elements.
-The website showcases skills, projects, and contact information in a professional and visually appealing manner.
+The website showcases an extensive range of skills including version control, deployment platforms, testing frameworks, and modern development tools, along with projects and contact information in a professional and visually appealing manner.

 ## User Preferences